 We had guest dropping by at home and hence, headed back home early.

-On a casual weekday off, dad and I decided to take a train trip to some place nearby..
-So, We bought 2 tickets of Rs.4 each for Ypr-Devanahalli Passenger and headed to the platform.
-We boarded the train with 5 bogies with 5 passengers for a round trip.
+On a casual weekday off, dad and I decided to take a train trip to some random place on the fringes of Bangalore.
+So, with tickets that costed us Rs.4 per head, we headed towards the platform.
+We boarded the Yeswantapur-Devanahalli Passenger train.
+What surprised us what this train with 5 bogies had just 5 passengers, for a round trip.
 That makes it 1 passenger per bogie 😛